hsf-training/hsf-training-cicd/_episodes/08-adding-ci-to-your-code.md

 ~~~
 {: .language-yaml}

-Finally, we want to clean up the two jobs a little be separating out the `source /home/atlas/release_setup.sh` into a `before_script` parameter since this is actually preparation for setting up our environment -- rather than part of the script we want to test!
+Finally, we want to clean up the two jobs a little by separating out the environment variables being set like `COMPILER=$(root-config --cxx)` into a `before_script` parameter since this is actually preparation for setting up our environment -- rather than part of the script we want to test!
 For example,

 ~~~
-build_latest:
+build_skim_latest:
   before_script:
-    - source /home/atlas/release_setup.sh
+   - COMPILER=$(root-config --cxx)
-  ...
+   - FLAGS=$(root-config --cflags --libs)
+  script:
+   - $COMPILER -g -O3 -Wall -Wextra -Wpedantic -o skim skim.cxx $FLAGS ...
 ~~~
 {: .language-yaml}